renatohcampos/cloud-security/Ansible/README.md

 This document contains the following details:
 - Description of the Topology

   Redundant web servers are accessed over HTTP through the load balancer.
 The JumpBox-Provisioner can be directly accessed through SSH, and can also SSH into all Web VMs, as well as the ELK-Net machine in a different region.
 Within the JumpBox-Provisioner, Docker is used to manage containers for an Ansible container in  JumpBox-Provisioner.
-This Ansible container then uses YAML playbooks and configuration files to manage DVWA containers in each Web VM.
+This Ansible container then uses YAML playbooks and configuration files to manage DVWA containers in each Web VM, and the ELK container in ELK-Net.

 - Access Policies

   The Web VMs can be accessed via SSH through the Ansible container within JumpBox-Provisioner.
 The JumpBox-Provisioner is accessible through SSH via a public IP.
-Web VM services can be accessed through a browser over HTTP to the Read-Team-LoadBalancer.
+Web VM web services and ELK-Net web services can be accessed through a browser over HTTP to the Read-Team-LoadBalancer.

 - ELK Configuration
-  - Beats in Use
+  - Beats in Use: elasticsearch, haproxy, kafka, kibana, nats, osquery, and santa.
   - Machines Being Monitored: Web-1, Web-2, Web-3

 - How to Use the Ansible Build

+  First create configuration files for a given container service, and add the host IP of the VM that will act as a shell for the service to the hosts file.
+Next, configure the container with a YAML playbook, and then run the YAML playbook.

 ### Description of the Topology